Global Starts, Summer Starts and Bridge Programs

 Why Was I Assigned to a Summer Start Program?
 I Am Not a First Generation, at Risk, or Low Stats Student.

 Is starting college early the right choice for you?
 It can make sense for a school that is top of your list.
-It can also be a real bonus, giving a student the chance to get socially and academically integrated with a smaller, tighter-knit group of students early on.
+It can also be a real bonus, giving a student the chance to get socially and academically integrated with a smaller, more tightly-knit group of students early on.
 One downside is that students looking to keep earning money the summer before college have less time to save up for school when they have to start in June or July.

 On-ramping to College through a Bridge Program